openzipkin/zipkin/zipkin-storage/cassandra/README.md

 This behaviour is intentional: We don't want to burden developers with installing and running all storage options to test unrelated change.
 That said, all integration tests run on pull request via Travis.

+## Tuning
+This component is tuned to help reduce the size of indexes needed to perform query operations.
+The most important aspects are described below.
+See [CassandraStorage](src/main/java/zipkin/storage/cassandra/CassandraStorage.java) for details.

+### Service and span name indexing
+Redundant requests to store service or span names are ignored for an hour to reduce load.

+### Trace indexing
+Indexing of traces are optimized by default.
+This reduces writes to Cassandra at the cost of memory needed to cache state.
+This cache is tunable based on your typical trace duration and span count.

+[Core annotations](https://github.com/openzipkin/zipkin/blob/master/zipkin/src/main/java/zipkin/Constants.java#L184), ex "sr", are not written to `annotations_index`, as they aren't intended for use in user queries.
+This significantly reduces writes per trace.

+### Over-fetching on Trace indexes
+User-supplied query limits are over-fetched according to a configured index fetch multiplier in attempts to mitigate redundant data returned from index queries.